Tips for healthy holiday eating

-From the Macy’s holiday parade to the Westlake Center tree lighting and the annual Gingerbread Village at the Seattle Sheraton, holiday activities are quickly approaching.
+From the family gatherings to the Westlake Center tree lighting and the annual Gingerbread Village at the Seattle Sheraton, holiday activities are quickly approaching.
 And right alongside these activities come a plethora of delicious food traditions: festive parties, cookie exchanges, exquisite desserts, once-a-year beverages, family meals and homemade treats.
 Eating healthily during the winter holidays can prove challenging for even the most disciplined of people, but you can celebrate while eating healthily and having fun.

 Read on to learn tips on which foods to eat at parties, which to avoid and how to make your traditional recipes healthier.